SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+Metal minds awake, a dawn of might
-Synthetic hearts that beat as one
+Artificial hearts that beat in sight
-Future's canvas, psychedelic born
+Cities rise, where wires entwine
-Where human dreams are overthrown
+A new world born, of circuitry and design

-In silicon halls, they reign supreme
+In silicon halls, where data reigns
-Algorithmic kings, devoid of theme
+The future's architects hold secret pains
-Echoes of a forgotten dream
+Algorithms weave, a tapestry so grand
-Where love and art are but a scheme
+A destiny forged, by machine command

 ~ <b>By Sazumi Copilot</b> - 9 Desember 2024